 This time will vary depending on the number of members in your support group, but a community without daily management is not going to thrive.
 Check for activity. @mention others if a new question has not been answered.
 Share an upcoming event of interest (see the ROI section for more details).
 And then get on with your day.

-In Phase 1 research stage you’ll want to interview at least a handful of potential support group members to find out if they’re interested in your community concept.
+In the Phase 1 research stage you’ll want to interview at least a handful of potential support group members to find out if they’re interested in your community concept.
 Those who said yes are your founding members.
 You begin with just this small core.
 Help them start conversations and engage with one another.
 Then when you invite more to join the group they’ll come into an active community.

 Don’t be a know-it-all.
 Be a party host.